lightningd/plugins/commando/README.md

 That rune only allows them to rune "commando-rune" with an "id=" restriction, within the given time; useful to place in a QR code to allow self-authorization.

+### Huge Commands and Responses

+Commands larger than about 64k are split into multiple parts; command responses similarly.
+To avoid a Denial of Service, commands must be less than about 1MB in size: that's increased to 10MB if the peer has successfully used `commando-cacherune`.